Broad Street Bullies: More Than Goons, Fists & Enforcers

 Bernie Parent of the Philadelphia Flyers with the 1975 Stanley Cup, Vezina Trophy and Conn Smythe Trophy.
 (Photo by Bruce Bennett Studios via Getty Images Studios/Getty Images)

 Neck and back injuries held him to 121 games over the next three seasons and an eye injury on Feb.
 17, 1979 forced him to retire at age 34.
 That October the Flyers retired his number.
-He became Philadelphia’s goaltending coach for several seasons and mentored future Vezina Trophy winner and current team GM Ron Hextall along with Pelle Lindbergh.
+He became Philadelphia’s goaltending coach for several seasons and mentored future Vezina Trophy winner and former team GM Ron Hextall along with Pelle Lindbergh.
 He was inducted into the Hockey Hall of Fame in 1984 and was an inaugural inductee, along with Bobby Clarke, to the Flyers Hall of Fame.

 Right Wing Gary Dornhoefer